-Building Construction Management - PMGT.AS
+Building Construction Management

 If you are interested in being a part of the supervision and construction of buildings then this program is for you.
 You will learn all of the fundamentals of architectural design and then study Building Codes, Sustainability and the Built Environment, along with the cutting edge technologies of Building Information Modeling.
 This program fully articulates with the Building Construction Technology Program at the University of Massachusetts and Project Management Program at Wentworth Institute of Technology.
 This program is available in both daytime and evening formats.

 - Credential Awarded: Associate in Science in Architecture and Building Technology